 Mungo National Park is most important for its connected environmental and human histories, but it also protects an important sample of the surviving landforms, flora and fauna of the Murray Basin's mallee plains.

-Here you can explore Mungo as it is now, while thinking about what has gone before.
+Here you can explore Mungo as it is now, while thinking about what has gone before (see Ancient Mungo Environments).